Categories

 What is Gross Profit?

-We’re always shocked to hear that Etsy sellers don’t know how much money they make per individual sale.
+We’re always shocked to hear that Etsy sellers don’t know how much money they make per sale.
 And we talk with a lot of Etsy sellers!

 How do you find your Gross Profit?